chatenrk/Cloud-Platform-Tips/README.md

 | Password               | This is the password associated with the email address and this account. <br> ![CF Password](https://github.com/chatenrk/Cloud-Platform-Tips/blob/master/screenshots/set_org_and_space2.png)                                                                      |
 | Organization           | This is the CF organization associated with your trial subaccount <br> ![CF Org](https://github.com/chatenrk/Cloud-Platform-Tips/blob/master/screenshots/set_org_and_space3.png)                                                                                  |
 | Space                  | This is the space within the organization <br> ![CF Org Space](https://github.com/chatenrk/Cloud-Platform-Tips/blob/master/screenshots/set_org_and_space4.png)                                                                                                    |

+Once the above steps are performed, Business application studio is ready for use with the SAP Cloud platform account

 ## Quick Access Commands